 In case an asset is acquired by gift, will, succession or inheritance, the period for which the asset was held by the previous owner is also included when determining whether it’s a short term or a long-term capital asset.
 In the case of bonus shares or rights shares, the period of holding is counted from the date of allotment of bonus shares or rights shares respectively.

-|Long-term capital gains tax||Except on sale of equity shares/ units of equity oriented fund||20%|
+|Long-term capital gains tax (LTCG) ||On sale of Equity shares/ units of equity oriented fund||10% over and above Rs 1 lakh |

-|Long-term capital gains tax||On sale of Equity shares/ units of equity oriented fund||10% over and above Rs 1 lakh|
+|Long-term capital gains tax (LTCG)||Except on sale of equity shares/ units of equity oriented fund||20%|

-|Short-term capital gains tax||When securities transaction tax is not applicable||The short-term capital gain is added to your income tax return and the taxpayer is taxed according to his income tax slab.|
+|Short-term capital gains tax (STCG)||When Securities Transaction Tax (STT)is not applicable||The short-term capital gain is added to your income tax return and the taxpayer is taxed according to income tax slab rates.|

-|Short-term capital gains tax||When securities transaction tax is applicable||15%.|
+|Short-term capital gains tax (STCG)||When STT is applicable||15%.|